 An intranet is a private network within an organization that uses internet technologies to securely share information, data, and resources among employees

 Creating an intranet business case isn’t the easiest thing to do, as it’s not clear to identify what you don’t have if not familiar with the capabilities of an intranet.
-Rather than confusing operations over multiple platforms, an intranet stores all data in one place and provides a platform for internal communication.
+Rather than confusing operations over multiple platforms, an intranet stores all data in one place and provides a platform for internal communications.

 Drafting The Intranet Business Case